FedericoTs/FeedbackforFounders/documentation/auth_implementation_tracking.md

    - ✅ Tested AuthenticationFlowStoryboard with proper auth wrapping
    - ✅ Tested SecurityEnhancementsStoryboard with SessionManagement component
    - ✅ Verified all storyboards are properly wrapped with StoryboardAuthWrapper
+   - ✅ Fixed issues with nested StoryboardAuthWrapper instances
+   - ✅ Ensured proper auth context propagation in all storyboards

 5. ✅ Task 2.4: Test token management features
    - ✅ Tested secure token storage in EnhancedAuthStoryboard